sjhloco/nornir_validate/README.md

 This project is still a work in progress, am planning on doing the following over the coming months:

-- Redo unit tests *test_nr_val.py* as the recent remodelling will have broken a lot of them
-- Tidy up *ADD_NEW_FEATURE.md* which documents the process for anyone wishing to add new validations
 - Add an input_data builder with the idea being that it is run against a device to automatically create the desired state validation file based off the current actual state.
 - Package it up using poetry and add all relevant testing
 - Move the documentation into [readthedocs](https://docs.readthedocs.io/en/stable/tutorial/#)